ourlifeloop/marketing/src/cms/blog/senior-living-social-media-6-tips-from-a-senior-living-marketing-pro.md

 ##

-3 - Get as close to the floor as possible.
+## 3 - Get as close to the floor as possible

 To illustrate why it’s so important to get direct updates from individual communities, Amanda likes to talk about two different social media updates Vitality recently uploaded.